 For Fisker, size clearly matters.
 The 17.1-inch central touchscreen is among the largest we’ve seen on production vehicles.
 It appears like a TV screen attached to the Ocean’s dashboard.
 It’s a rotating panel with two modes — the portrait ‘Control’ Mode and the landscape ‘Hollywood’ Mode for owners to stream movies.
 Fisker has applied for a patent for its Revolve screen, but it is not granted yet.
 The rotating function is only on the Extreme and the launch edition One variants.

 In a video Fisker posted on Twitter on October 17, 2022, the company’s Chairman and CEO gave a demonstration of how to rotate the touchscreen of the Ocean’s infotainment system.
 To tilt the touchscreen from portrait to landscape and vice-versa, the driver has to press and hold a large and easy-to-locate button situated right below it.
-The system is probably running a demo video, but it indicates that the final software will have a simple, focused, and intuitive UI.
+The system was probably running a demo video, but it indicated that the final software will have a simple, focused, and intuitive UI.

-Fisker Pulse audio system
+Fisker Pulse Sound system

 Doggie Power Windows